DavideBrioschi/Sales_Inventory_Analysis.Dataset/README.md

 ### iii) Total Quantity Sold
 Calculate the total quantity of products sold, offering a clear indication of the overall sales volume within the specified period.

-## Contributing to the Project
-Contributions to improve this project's code or data analysis are welcomed.
-Please follow the contribution guidelines outlined in the CONTRIBUTING.md file.